Māori culture: Other traditional buildings

 The traditional Māori whare continued to be used in rural areas in particular well into the post-contact period.
 They were usually very small with a dirt floor and full of vermin, especially fleas.
 In winter a central fire was lit that filled the whare with smoke which slowly filtered through the roof.
 Even as late as 1849 George Cooper, the assistant private secretary to George Grey, described a village in the relatively affluent lower Eastern Waihou River area as "a wretched place, containing about a dozen miserable raupo huts all tumbling to pieces".
 11. In the 19th century settlements were hapū-based, and 5 buildings became standardised: the sleeping whare, kāuta or communal cookhouse/shelter, whata or wood store, pātaka or storehouse, and increasingly from the 1870s wharepuni or community meeting house.
 Significant finance and mana was invested in increasingly elaborate meeting houses which became a source of hapū or iwi pride and prestige.

 A meeting house was likely to have outside carvings and increasingly as European tools were used, intricate interior carving and woven panels depicting tribal history.
 Rotorua became a centre of carving excellence under the encouragement of the Māori MPs in the Young Māori party.
 Itinerant specialist carvers travelled widely, employing their skills in many locations.
 Meetinghouses became places for tribal celebrations or political meetings, especially after the 1860s Land Wars.
 They were a place to display largesse and enhance mana with elaborate feasts and entertainment.
 By the 20th century wharepuni were common and averaged 18–24m long by 8m wide.
 There were no Māori buildings of this size in pre-European days.
-As Māori became familiar with European building construction and design they incorporated features such as chimneys and fireplaces and made use of bigger doorways and windows as well as sawn timber but even by the turn of the 19th century toilet facilities were often primitive, despite the urgings of the Māori MPs Pomare and Ngata who worked hard to improve the standard of Māori dwellings over their many years in office.
+As Māori became familiar with European building construction and design they incorporated features such as chimneys and fireplaces and made use of bigger doorways and windows as well as sawn timber but even by the turn of the 19th century toilet facilities were often primitive, despite the urgings of the Māori MPs Māui Pōmare and Āpirana Ngata who worked hard to improve the standard of Māori dwellings over their many years in office.